Leading Disruption

 On successful completion you will be able to:

-- Develop a business case for change that considers use of data, technology and ethical implications.
+- Develop a business case for change that considers ethical and secure use of data, and technology.

 - Trends in digital transformation and data analytics